By Gaby Dufresne-Cyr, CBT-FLE

-I have talked about critical periods of socialization many times before, in case you have not read our past articles, here is a little recap.
-There are many critical periods in dogs’ physical and psychological development; to make things easier, we summarized them as the neonate, socialization, adolescence, and adulthood period.
+I have talked about critical periods of socialization many times before; in case you have not read our past articles, here is a little recap.
+There are many critical periods in dogs’ physical and psychological development; to make things easier, we summarized them as the neonate, socialization, adolescence, and adulthood periods.
 The period we are most interested in is socialization.

-During the pandemic, many people introduced a puppy to their family, and because of quarantine, did not expose their dog to other people, animals, objects, sounds and smell.
+During the pandemic, many people introduced a puppy to their family and, because of quarantine, did not expose their dog to other people, animals, objects, sounds and smells.
 Four months into the pandemic, people are coming out of isolation and want to take socialization classes.
 Unfortunately, four-month-old puppies will start to transition into adolescence, leaving socialization behind.

 What does this mean?